 The freedom to pursue research and the correlative right to transmit the fruits of inquiry to the wider community -without limitations from corporate or political interests and without prior restraint or fear of subsequent punishment - are essential to the advancement of knowledge.
-Accordingly, principles of academic freedom allow professors to publish or otherwise disseminate research findings that may offend the commercial sponsors of the research, potential donors, or political interests, or people with certain religious or social persuasions.
 The pursuit of medical or clinical research, however, should proceed with due regard for the rights of individuals as provided by standard protocols on the use of human and animal subjects.
-Any research plan involving such matters should be reviewed by a body of faculty peers or an institutional review board both before research is initiated and while it is being conducted.
-Any limitations on academic freedom because of the religious or other aims of an institution should be clearly stated in writing at the time of initial appointment.
+Any research plan involving such matters must be reviewed by a body of faculty peers and/or the University Institutional Review Board (IRB) before the research is initiated and while it is being conducted.
+AUHS is a Christian University and within these perimeters, faculty is afforded academic freedom.
+All research protocols going to any external agencies must be reviewed and approved by the Provost at AUHS and a signature of approval must be affixed before the grant is sent to the agency.